Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

-If you want to schedule your visit previously you can have a guided tour to understand how is the plantation, the harvest, the production, taste the products, and visit the chocolate factory.
+If you want to schedule your visit previously you can have a guided tour to understand the plantation, the harvest, the production, taste the products, and visit the chocolate factory.

-This is a wonderful place to spend a couple of hours, the big old house is beautiful, the tour is nice and you can use the stone swim pool or do caique in the farm dam.
+It is a wonderful place to spend a couple of hours, the big old house is beautiful, the tour is nice and you can use the stone swimming pool or a kayak in the farm dam.

 Ticket: R$50* per person (guided tour included)

-Besides cocoa, the Fazenda Taboquinhas also produce their own chocolate, and the ones who do the one-day tour can delight themselves with the good food of Dona Laura.
+Besides cocoa, the Fazenda Taboquinhas also produce their own chocolate, and the ones who do the one-day tour can delight themselves with the excellent food of Dona Laura.

-Duration and prices: the simpler tour has 3 hours and cost R$80* per person, being necessary at least 3 people.
-My recommendation is to do the one day your (I did it myself), where you arrives early at the farm, have a delicious breakfast, and lear everything about cocoa and chocolate, have a lunch, and visit the Noré Waterfall in the afternoon.
+Duration and prices: the simpler tour has 3 hours and costs R$80* per person, being requiring at least three people.
+I recommend doing the one-day tour (I did it myself), where you arrive early at the farm, have a delicious breakfast, and lear everything about cocoa and chocolate, have lunch, and visit the Noré Waterfall in the afternoon.
 The price is R$175* per person.

 6 – Tree climbing and zip-lining

 Do you want to know what to do in Itacaré with children?
-The answer is in Conduru Ecoturismo.
-In the space of the company that has been located in Ribeira beach for more than 17 years, your all family can have some fun practicing tree climbing and zip-lining.
+The answer is Conduru Ecoturismo.
+In the space of the company located in Ribeira beach for more than 17 years, your whole family can have some fun practicing tree climbing and zip-lining.

 The circuit ends in two zip-lining.
 The first is 280 meters long and 40 meters high, passing over the beach; the second is smaller and takes you to the tour’s end point.
 This whole circuit takes between 1.5 and 2 hours.